Ana Brnabić

-Ana Brnabić (Ана Брнабић, [âna bř̩nabitɕ]; born 28 September 1975) is a Serbian politician serving as the prime minister of Serbia since 2017.
-She is the first woman and first openly gay person to hold the office.
+Ana Brnabić (Ана Брнабић, [âna bř̩nabitɕ]; born 28 September 1975) is a Serbian politician serving as president of the National Assembly of Serbia since 2024.
+A member of the Serbian Progressive Party, she previously served as prime minister of Serbia from 2017 to 2024.
+She was the first woman, first openly lesbian, and longest-serving person to hold the office of Prime Minister.

-She entered government as the minister of public administration and local self-government from 11 August 2016 until 29 June 2017, under Prime Minister Aleksandar Vučić and Acting Prime Minister Ivica Dačić.
+She entered government as the minister of public administration and local self-government from 11 August 2016 until 29 June 2017, under prime minister Aleksandar Vučić and acting prime minister Ivica Dačić.
 In this role, Brnabić initiated reforms of central government services in Serbia.

-After he was inaugurated as the president of Serbia on 31 May 2017, Vučić proposed Brnabić as his successor in June 2017.
-Prime Minister Brnabić and her cabinet were voted into office on 29 June 2017 by a majority of 157 out of 250 Members of the National Assembly of Serbia.
+After Vučić was inaugurated as the president of Serbia on 31 May 2017, he proposed Brnabić as his successor in June 2017.
+Brnabić and her cabinet were voted into office on 29 June 2017 by a majority of 157 out of 250 members of the National Assembly of Serbia.
 Elected as a non-partisan politician, she joined the ruling Serbian Progressive Party in 2019, and was subsequently elected as vice president in 2021.
+The National Assembly re-elected her into office after the 2020 and 2022 elections.
+She was elected president of the National Assembly after the 2023 election.

-In 2019, Brnabić was ranked by Forbes magazine as the 88th most powerful woman in the world and as the 19th most powerful female political and policy leader.
-Some observers believe that she has no political power in line with the constitutional role of chief of the executive, arguing instead that Vučić wields power in his capacity as the president.
+In 2019, Brnabić was ranked by Forbes magazine as the 88th most powerful woman in the world and the 19th most powerful female political and policy leader.
+Some observers believe that she had no political power in line with the constitutional role of chief of the executive, arguing instead that Vučić wielded power in his capacity as the president.

 Early and personal life

 Brnabić was born in Belgrade.
 Her father Zoran was born in Užice in 1950 and finished his studies in Belgrade, where the family lived.
 Her paternal grandfather Anton Brnabić, an ethnic Croat Yugoslav military officer, was born in Stara Baška on the Croatian island of Krk, in the Kingdom of Yugoslavia, (present-day Croatia).
 He fought with the Yugoslav Partisans during World War II and was ranked lieutenant colonel after the war.
 Her maternal grandparents are from Babušnica, southeastern Serbia.
-Brnabić declared herself a Serb.
+Brnabić identifies as a Serb.

-Brnabić is a lesbian, the second female LGBT head of government in the world following Jóhanna Sigurðardóttir (Iceland 2009–13), and fifth openly LGBT head of government overall following Jóhanna, Elio Di Rupo (Belgium 2011–14), Xavier Bettel (Luxembourg 2013–present), and Leo Varadkar (Ireland 2017–20).
-In 2017, she became the first head of government to attend a gay pride march when she attended the Belgrade Pride.
+Brnabić is a lesbian, the second female LGBT head of government in the world following Jóhanna Sigurðardóttir (Iceland 2009–13), and fifth openly LGBT head of government overall following Jóhanna, Elio Di Rupo (Belgium 2011–14), Xavier Bettel (Luxembourg 2013–2023), and Leo Varadkar (Ireland 2017–20, 2022–2024).
+In 2017, she became the first head of government from the Balkan region to attend a gay pride march when she attended Belgrade Pride.

 In 2019, her partner Milica Đurđić gave birth to a boy; Brnabić is the first openly gay prime minister whose partner gave birth while the prime minister was in office.